 Emotional intelligence is found in the ability to communicate in a way that diminishes differences between people, rallying people to one's cause, caring for the feelings of others, and reducing stress and tension in the workplace ( and in the other dimensions of life as well).

 Reduce stress at work by changing your habits:

 Many of us make work stress worse by cultivating thoughts and behaviors that don't help us. if you can change these bad habits, then you will find stress more manageable.

 Resist the allure of perfectionism.
 No project, no situation, no decision can be perfect.
-Strive for perfection in all things generates unnecessary stress.
+Striving for perfection in all things generates unnecessary stress.